roboav8r/roboav8r/README.md

-### John Duncan — perception &amp; world modeling for physical AI
+I'm a a machine-learning engineer at **[Voxel51](https://voxel51.com)**, where I help teams across industries wrangle and evaluate ML data with FiftyOne.
+Prior to that, I earned my Ph.D. in Robotics from UT-Austin, where I specialized in multimodal perception for command and control of robots in dynamic, unstructured environments.

-Roboticist with a PhD in perception.
-By day, a machine-learning engineer at **[Voxel51](https://voxel51.com)**, helping teams across industries wrangle and evaluate computer-vision data with FiftyOne.
-Off the clock, building robots and the systems that let them understand where they are.
+Currently in my spare time, I am designing and building a robot from scratch and unifying my perception research into a new world model framework.

 **What I'm working on**